 Remember what we mentioned above, ITSM is not about buying the latest and greatest tool!
 Avoid diving straight in with purchasing a fancy tool – start with the defining service and the needed processes!

 Avoid the common mistake of messing up ITSM before you even get started with it!
 The answers to these questions will help you much more than any expensive tool will at this stage of your ITSM journey.

 - Identify how does your business utilize or depend upon technology?

 - What are common activities that your team performs in supporting your business in its use of technology?

 - Are you able to measure the contribution that technology brings to your business?
 Are you able to measure and discuss how your IT team contributes to business success – in business-relevant terms?

 - What could be done differently in how IT contributes to business success?

-- Identify small improvements that could result in big wins for your company.
+- What small improvements could result in big wins for your company?

 Once you have answered these questions, it’s time to start learning about the different ITSM frameworks and how you can get started with it.
 Attend webinars and user group meetings to learn what good ITSM can do for your business, talk to experts, or read blogs and white papers about the best way to get started with ITSM.

 It’s the beginning of the year and many SMBs are still bright-eyed with big goals and exciting plans and timelines, so now is the time to get ahead of your timeline and ensure that you hit every goal you have this year!Share